SinisterSpatula/Gpi2/README.md

 sudo pkill -STOP mpg123 > /dev/null 2>&1
 ```

-Modify your runcommand-onend.sh to include the xboxdrv command:
+And then it's time to modify runcommand-onend.sh to include the xboxdrv command:

 `sudo nano /opt/retropie/configs/all/runcommand-onend.sh`